bxparks/AceButton/docs/resistor_ladder/README.md

 When no buttons are pressed, the `R0` resistor pulls the voltage up to 5V.
 Since the `A0` is a high-impedance input, there is no current flowing in the system when there are no buttons pressed.
-Pressing switch `S0` brings the voltage down to almost 0V, through the same current limiting resistor `Rc` that we described above.
-Each succesive switch `S1` to `S3` adds progressively more resistance to the voltage divider.
+Pressing button `S0` brings the voltage down to almost 0V, through the same current limiting resistor `Rc` that we described in Circuit 1.
+Each succesive button `S1` to `S3` adds progressively more resistance to the voltage divider.

 Each resistor is a different value, so it is slightly more difficult to calculate the expected voltage at the input pin: